About the Urinary Continence Service

 The pelvic floor muscles lie across the base of your pelvis to help keep the pelvic organs - bladder, uterus and bowel - in the correct position.

 The pelvic floor muscles work to help keep the bladder and bowel openings closed to prevent unwanted leakage (incontinence) and they relax to allow easy bladder and bowel emptying.

 Not all women with symptoms have weak pelvic floor muscles, but sometimes they need to learn to use their pelvic floor muscles in the right way and at the right time.
 Pelvic floor muscles should be kept strong and active just like any other muscle in your body.

 How to check if you are contracting your pelvic floor muscles correctly

-using a mirror - the area between your vagina and back passage (perineum) should move up and inwards away from the mirror when you contract your pelvic floor muscles.
-If you see any bulging - STOP, you may make your pelvic floor muscle problem worse.
+- using a mirror, check the area between your vagina and back passage (perineum), it should move up and inwards away from the mirror when you contract your pelvic floor muscles.
+If you see any bulging, STOP, you may make your pelvic floor muscle problem worse.